Pick of the Month - February 2020

 Katie Bareham, the Director of Doorstep Library, has overseen the development and expansion of the charity, taking the team from four to 130 volunteers, employing 13 members of staff and expanding the number of projects.
 She heads up an amazing team– bringing the joy of reading for pleasure to as many children as possible.

-Katie said “Reading is not just a privilege – it’s a human right.
+“Reading is not just a privilege – it’s a human right.
 Our amazing team of volunteers bring the magic of stories directly into the homes of families in some of the most disadvantaged areas of London.
 We help to bring communities together and reduce social isolation.
 Hearing about the life changing benefits our sessions are bringing to so many individuals continues to inspire me each and every day.”

 To find out more about Doorstep Library you can watch and vote for its Charity Film Awards Shortlisted film here.